ojhavk/ojhavk.github.io/research.md

 1. An application of a multiobjective evolutionary algorithm for the prediction of the best strain of genes for the production of chemicals.
 Potential output is Amaradio MN, **Ojha V**, Jansen G, Pappalardo X, Costanza J, <a href="https://orcid.org/0000-0002-0650-3157" target="_blank">Nicosia G</a>, (2022) Microbial Cell Factories Engineering for the Growth-coupled Overproduction of Sustainable Chemicals, _Biotechnology and Bioengineering_.
 1. An application of derivative-free optimization algorithms for the optimization of Space Trus Structures (Civil Engineering).
 Potential output is **Ojha V**, <a href="https://www.imperial.ac.uk/people/b.panto" target="_blank">Panto B</a>, Nicosia G (2022) Incremental hypersphere algorithm for buckling analysis of space truss structures, _Engineering Applications of Artificial Intelligence_.

-### Research Supervison Projects
+### Research Supervision Projects
 #### Current Postdoc
-Remy Vandaele (2020–), Machine learning for high impactweather and flood prediction (co-supervision with <a href="http://www.met.reading.ac.uk/~sws01sld/" target="_blank">Prof Sarh Dance</a> of Mathematics Department), UoR, UK. (current output:a <a href="https://centaur.reading.ac.uk/93823/" target="_blank">paper</a> and a <a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">journal</a>)
+Remy Vandaele (2020–), Machine learning for high-impact weather and flood prediction (co-supervision with <a href="http://www.met.reading.ac.uk/~sws01sld/" target="_blank">Prof Sarh Dance</a> of Mathematics Department), UoR, UK. (current output: a <a href="https://centaur.reading.ac.uk/93823/" target="_blank">paper</a> and a <a href="https://hess.copernicus.org/articles/25/4435/2021/" target="_blank">journal</a>)

 **Project**: _We investigate how Transfer Learning and Semantic Segmentation can be applied to predict flood events.
-We use river Camra Images of FasonDigital Watercams as our data source and the past flood events of the UK as case studies.
+We use the river Camra Images of FasonDigital Watercams as our data source and the past flood events of the UK as case studies.
 Our to-date results have successfully demonstrated use to Transfer Learning with an accuracy above 91%  for the flood event on the rivers Severn and Avon, UK.
 Currently, we are trying to investigate a large volume of data by combining river gauge data time-series with image data time-series and offering an automated flood monitoring system_.

 #### Current PhD Student Projects
 Chandresh Parvin (2019–2022), Signal Processing for the Robustness Analysis of Deep Neural Networks, UoR (current output: <a href="https://centaur.reading.ac.uk/99457/" target="_blank">paper</a>)

 **Questions**: _We investigate methodologies to expose the weaknesses of deep neural networks against adversarial attacks.
 We aim to answer what and why adversaries target some features from a learned representation instead of others.
 We aim to evaluate the structural robustness of deep neural networks with respect to a clean dataset and the dataset applied to a single-step adversarial perturbation in the input space with respect to increasing generalization loss.
 Moreover, we aim to apply signal processing techniques to perturb neural synapses globally and locally to analyze how the network response varies for the perturbed and unperturbed inputs_.

-Daniel Ayers (2019–2022) Using supervised learning to estimate local instabilities in chaotic systems: computation of local Lyapunov exponents, UoR (co-supervison with <a href="https://scholar.google.com/citations?user=hiMvzDYAAAAJ&hl=en" target="_blank">Prof Alberto Carrassi</a>, current output: a <a href="https://events.ecmwf.int/event/172/contributions/1739/attachments/865/1538/Machine-Learning-WS_Ayers.pdf" target="_blank">poster</a>)
+Daniel Ayers (2019–2022) Using supervised learning to estimate local instabilities in chaotic systems: computation of local Lyapunov exponents, UoR (co-supervision with <a href="https://scholar.google.com/citations?user=hiMvzDYAAAAJ&hl=en" target="_blank">Prof Alberto Carrassi</a>, current output: a <a href="https://events.ecmwf.int/event/172/contributions/1739/attachments/865/1538/Machine-Learning-WS_Ayers.pdf" target="_blank">poster</a>)

 **Questions**: _In dynamical systems such as those to predict the weather, prediction errors grow faster in some situations than in others.
 Knowledge about the growth of prediction errors at the current time could enable strategies to quantify or mitigate error growth.
 The theory of Lyapunov exponents measures the rate at which very small prediction errors grow.
 Calculating Lyapunov exponents exactly requires the tangent linear model and orthogonalization algorithms.
 These are computationally expensive.
 We investigate whether supervised machine learning can provide a cheaper alternative.
 Specifically, we test the ability of popular supervised learning methods to predict the local Lyapunov exponents in two low-dimensional chaotic dynamical systems.
 We find that the predictions are accurate in certain cases, and we suggest how this difference in performance might be explained_.